rajatgermany/brand_evaluator/README.md

 # Brand Evalautor
 ## About
 Its a novel web application to built to evaluate the presence of a brand on twitter by checking the sentiments of the people's tweets and topic on which they are talking about.
-This can help the brands to evaluate the performance of new lanuch of their new product.
+This can help the brands to evaluate the performance in real time for example for their new product or campaign lauch.

+## How to use it
+The user need to type the name of the product or campaign in searchbar.

 ## check the app -  http://34.65.150.243/
 It is deployed on google kubernetes cluster